 Chief Investment Strategist and Chief Economist

-We see near-term risks in global financial markets, but solid opportunities are
+We see near-term risks in global financial markets, but solid opportunities are likely to arise

 In the past few weeks, US officials have given conflicting statements on the status of trade negotiations with China.
 In the Eurozone, political fears in Italy have driven a new (albeit mild) round of sovereign debt stress, with the impact still evolving.
 As the Euro has weakened and the US dollar rallied, the most vulnerable emerging markets (EM) came under significant pressure.